 You can also halt a campaign if you feel that you’ve already reached your financial limit.

 A digital marketing strategy is flexible and easier to control—unlike traditional media that require fixed space, content, and duration.

 In the past, cold calls meant prioritizing quantity over quality.

-Social media works well to create awareness and interest for your firm, and an easy-to-use sign-up page or interesting email blast will make reaching out to you faster.
+Regardless of the social media platforms, they all work well to create awareness and interest for your financial firm, and an easy-to-use sign-up page or interesting email blast will make reaching out to you faster.

-A financial advisor can incorporate specialized content or financial advice in the materials to target niche groups and segments.
+Financial advisor marketing can incorporate specialized content or financial advice in the materials to your target niche groups and segments.